rauhs/hicada/README.md

 - `:emit-fn`: gets called with `[type config-js child-or-children]`

+- `:server-render?`: Doesn't convert anything to JS.
+Useful if you still want to process transform-fns and use other libraries (such as Rum) for server side rendering

+- `:camelcase-key-pred`: By default keyword and symbol map keys are converted from kebab-case to camelCase.
+Ie. `[:> Foo {:do-it ture}]` will result in `React.createElement(Foo, {"doIt" true})`.
+But `[:> Foo {"do-it" true}]` will not do the conversion.
+With a custom function you can fine tune which keys are converted and which are not.

 React Native special options:

 - `:no-string-tags?`: If set to `true`: Never output string tags (don't exits in react native)